iAvoe/-Object-Oriented-Analysis-Design-Review-7/README.md

 3. Logic/model layer may retrieve data from data layer
 4. Logic/model layer reponds answer to view layer
 5. View layer formats the response, and present to user

-- Technology architecture
-- Computers, network computers and hardware, and system software
-- Application architecture
-- The software programs and their configuration

 **Business logic layer**
 - Sits between the presentation and data access layers